On the Euclidean duals of the cyclic codes generated via cyclotomic polynomials: Introduction

-Locally recoverable codes (LRCs) allow for recovery from erasures by accessing only a small number of erasure-free components.
-To achieve this, a new parameter called locality was introduced in \cite{locality}, representing the minimum number of coordinates accessed during a repair process.
-While having the smallest possible locality is desirable, codes with the smallest locality may not have the best parameters determined by the Singleton-like bound \cite{locality} and the Cadambe-Mazumdar bound \cite{Cadambe}.
-LRC finds its application in distributed storage systems and can solve single-node failure in distributed storage systems, which is a very common problem.
-Previous work \cite{viaCycloPol} on a generic construction of $q$-ary cyclic LRCs considered certain multiples of the cyclotomic polynomials.
-It produced optimal LRCs with a distance of $4$ and unbounded length (that is, the length of the codes is independent of the code alphabet size).
-In \cite{Distance3and4}, optimal cyclic LRCs of unbounded length were obtained with distances $3$ and $4$.
-In \cite{consta_dual}, \cite{Consta_prime_power} and \cite{Consta_LRC} locally recoverable constacyclic codes were studied.
-Other constructions of LRCs can be found in \cite{LRCalgebraic}, \cite{LRCJin}, \cite{LRC_Optimal}, \cite{LRCelliptic} and \cite{TamoandBarg}.
-Cyclic LRCs that are also LCD were considered in \cite{Mahesh}, we call such codes cyclic LCD-LRC.
-Cyclic LCD-LRCs may prove more beneficial for distributed data storage as they protect against side-channel attacks and fault injections on such systems.
+Locally recoverable codes (LRCs) enable recovery from erasures by accessing only a small number of intact coordinates.
+To formalize this, the notion of locality was introduced in \cite{locality}, defined as the minimum number of symbols required to repair a coordinate.
+Although small locality is desirable, codes achieving the smallest locality do not necessarily attain optimal parameters with respect to the Singleton-like bound \cite{locality} or the Cadambe--Mazumdar bound~\cite{Cadambe}.
+LRCs have important applications in distributed storage systems, where they efficiently handle single-node failures, a common practical scenario.
+Several constructions of LRCs have been proposed in the literature.
+In particular, \cite{viaCycloPol} studied a general construction of $q$-ary cyclic LRCs using multiples of cyclotomic polynomials, while further constructions appear in \cite{LRCalgebraic, LRCJin, LRC_Optimal, LRCelliptic, TamoandBarg, Distance3and4, consta_dual, Consta_prime_power, Consta_LRC}.
+Cyclic LRC that is also LCD, referred to as cyclic LCD-LRC, were considered in \cite{Mahesh}.
+Such codes are particularly attractive for distributed storage systems, as they simultaneously provide efficient local repair and robustness against side-channel and fault injection attacks.
+In \cite{BHAGAT2025}, the locality of the codes $\mathcal{C}_n$ and $\mathcal{C}_{n,1}$ was determined, and a few of their subfamilies were shown to be optimal.
+Consequently, these families form cyclic LCD-LRCs.

-The remainder of this article is organized as follows.
-Section 2 presents the necessary preliminaries.
-In Section 3, we briefly formulate the problem and motivate the study of cyclic codes generated by cyclotomic polynomials and their Euclidean duals.
-Section 4 completely determines the minimum distance of the Euclidean dual of $\mathcal{C}_n$ for every $n$ for which the code $\mathcal{C}_n$ is defined; in addition, a decomposition of the code $\mathcal{C}_{n,1}^{\perp}$ is established.
-Finally, Section 5 concludes the article.
+The remainder of the article is organized as follows.
+Section~\ref{Preliminaries} reviews the necessary preliminaries.
+In Section~\ref{section 3}, we formulate the problem and motivate the study of cyclic codes generated by cyclotomic polynomials and their Euclidean duals.
+Section~\ref{section 4} characterizes, up to permutation equivalence, the Euclidean duals of $\mathcal{C}_n$ and $\mathcal{C}_{n,1}$, and determines their minimum distances for all $n$ for which these codes are defined.
+Section~\ref{conclusion} concludes the article.